Below are some steps you can take yourself to eliminate card debt.

-In addition to these steps that are listed below, you can take yourself, you can also contact a credit counseling organization (which statistics show have up to a 60% success rate) to get help with paying your credit card debt and eliminating bills.
-Many of those organizations will not charge you any fees for their service unless they save you money.
+Many of those organizations that work with you on eliminating debt will not charge you any fees for their service unless they save you money.
 So if they do not save you any money or reduce your debt, you do not need to pay them.
+This in effects makes using a third party risk free.

-If you do use a credit card, here are the best ways to limit your debt.
+If you do use a credit card, here are the best ways to limit and/or eliminate your debt.
+They include DIY as well as partnering with non-profits.
 Not only that, but there is information on how to keep your credit card debt low and manageable to ensure it is eventually paid off.

 The best way to help eliminate or get rid of your credit card debt is you need to pay off the credit card with the highest annual percentage rate first.
 When that card is paid off, move onto the credit card with the next-highest interest rate and pay off that debt.
 Repeat this process until all of the balances are zero.